 First of all, any type of cosmetic or plastic surgery can compromise your safety and well being.
 From the use of anaesthetic to the slow healing times and the possibilities of infection - the stakes are high.
 If your condition is out of whack, this will make you unsuitable for liposuction.

 Not to mention, general anaesthesia brings upon vomiting and nausea, which might interfere with your blood sugar levels.

 You will be surprised to learn that there are actual guidelines for this.
-Liposuction surgery is not supposed to get rid of all of your fat because that’s not going to be good for you.
+Liposuction cosmetic surgery is not supposed to get rid of all of your fat because that’s not going to be good for you.
 There is a limited amount of deposits that could be extracted from your body.
 The general rule that cosmetic or plastic surgeons all over the world go by is 11 pounds, or 5,000 millilitres, of fat.
-This number goes to show the absolute maximum for every patient, despite weight variations.
+This number serves to show the absolute maximum for every patient, despite weight variations.

 You have to be aware of the facts before you sign the papers for your liposuction session.
 Remember to set the right expectations and make it a point to take care of your body well after your appointment is over.

 Many people think that abdominoplasty or, tummy tuck, is a liposuction of the stomach.
 But in truth, there is a slight difference and it lies in the methods of fat extraction that are employed.
 When it comes to tummy tuck, both fat and skin are removed manually and as an additional step, the muscles are tightened.
 Here, skin elasticity is not that important.

 The procedure is office-based and requires either spinal or general anaesthesia.
 Postoperative complications are a rare occurrence and the result is evident right away but takes some time to show completely.
 Other than the aesthetic side of it, the advantages are plentiful: a tummy tuck might increase your tolerance to exercise, correct ventral hernia, as well as reduce urinary incontinence and back pain.